Evaluation of lattice light shift at low 10$^{-19}$ uncertainty for a shallow lattice Sr optical clock

-\textbf{\emph{Conclusion.}} With precise control of the motional states in a Wannier-Stark optical lattice, we show that an important systematic effect, the lattice light shift, is measured and controlled at the mid 10$^{-19}$ uncertainty.
-This result is unique in that the light shift model is tested for very shallow lattices and the extrapolation from the operating lattice depth to zero needs a gap of only 10\Er{}.
+\textbf{\emph{Conclusion.}} With precise control of the motional states in a Wannier-Stark optical lattice, we show that an important systematic effect, the lattice light shift, is measured and controlled at the 3.5$\times$10$^{-19}$ uncertainty.
+This result is unique in that the light shift model is tested for very shallow lattices.
 This is important for achieving high accuracy optical lattice clocks for the future definition of SI Second.

-\textbf{\emph{Acknowledgement.}} We thank D. Kedar and C. Kennedy for technical discussions and assistance.
+\textbf{\emph{Acknowledgements.}} We thank D. Kedar and C. Kennedy for technical discussions and assistance.
 We thank A. Chu and W. McGrew for careful reading of the manuscript and useful comments.
 Funding support is provided by NSF QLCI OMA-2016244, DOE Center of Quantum System Accelerator, DARPA, NIST, and NSF Phys-1734006.
 K. K. was supported by the education and training program of the Quantum Information Research Support Center, funded through the National Research Foundation of Korea(NRF) by the Ministry of science and ICT(MSIT) of the Korean government(No.2021M3H3A103657313).